ebaek/NBAShotTracker/README.md

   * Vanilla Javascript for overall structure and create an interactive menu
   * D3 library (d3-hex) to render basketball court and shots taken
   * Webpack to bundle scripts into a single source

+## Implementation Timeline
+    * Day 1: Render the chart using D3
+    * Day 2: Plot the shots using D3-hex
+    * Day 3: Add selectors for game, team played against
+    * Day 4: Add selectors and animate the shots
+    * Day 5: Style